zemloai-ctrl/zemloai-api/readme.md

 *🚢 Zemlo AI — The Global Logistics Signal.*
 *Built by one person in Finland.
 No team.
 No funding.
 Just signal.*
 *[zemloai.com](https://zemloai.com)*

+---

+## 🇫🇮 Origin

+Zemlo wasn't born in a Silicon Valley garage.
+It was built in Kokkola, Finland, during off-shifts at a chemical plant.

+I'm a 52-year-old single dad.
+No coding background.
+Last Christmas I wanted to send a package to my girlfriend's parents in the Philippines and nobody — not the post office, not DHL, not anyone — could give me a straight answer on price or how to do it.
+Everyone just said *"it's probably expensive."*

+That frustrated me enough to spend my days off building something that answers that question.
+I used Gemini to write all the code.
+I copy-pasted.
+This took about a month.

+No team.
+No funding.
+No VC pitch deck.
+Just a real problem and a signal.

+— Sakari